 And I think it’s common knowledge now that soda is not good for our health.
 There are plenty of things we either shouldn’t eat or should limit in our diets, but that doesn’t always stop us.
 We are human after all and I respect a person’s choices in their life.
 While one person may prefer to stick with Gatorade, another will prefer Skratch Labs.
 The important thing is to make informed decisions.

 Anyone who’s done an Ironman knows the run aid stations have soda available to athletes.
 This can be beneficial for athletes in the later stages of the run.
 The caffeine and high carb content in soda has helped athletes in long endurance events.
 And triathletes aren’t the only ones who drink soda during a race!
 Check out this NY Times articles about who else uses Coke.

 I don’t suggest everyone use Coke during a race, but it could be beneficial for some people to get through either the later stages of the run of an Ironman or through an Ultra run.

-If you decide to use Coke during a race, follow these guidelines:
+If you decide to drink Coke during a race, follow these guidelines:

 - As always, remember to never do anything new on race day.
-You’ll want to try Coke or other soda in training first so you know how you tolerate it.
+You’ll want to try Coke or another soda in training first so you know how you tolerate it.

-- Wait to start using Coke later in the run.
+- Wait to start drinking Coke later in the race.

 - There are very little electrolytes in soda, so make sure you keep up your electrolyte intake.

-- Once you start using Coke, do not stop.
-You will have a sugar crash coming off of it.
+- Once you start drinking Coke, do not stop.
+Continue with it throughout the rest of the race because you will have a sugar crash coming off of it.